"Go See Terry"

 Done deal.

-By lunchtime, I was driving a grey 1993 Toyota Corolla 2L diesel sedan with 252,000 kilometres on the clock — mint inside, a bit faded outside, and exactly what I needed.
+By lunchtime, I was driving a grey 1993 Toyota Corolla 2L diesel sedan with 252,000 kilometres on the clock — mint condition inside, a bit faded outside, and exactly what I needed.

 A couple of Alpha-type mates reckoned they wouldn’t feel much like a man driving a little slow boring grey diesel.